antonbabenko/pre-commit-terraform/README.md

     }
     " >>~/.bashrc

-    # Reload shell and use `rm_terraform` command in repo root
+    # Reload shell and use `rm_terraform` command in the repo root
     ```

-   `terraform_validate` hook will try to reinitialize them before running `terraform validate` command.
+   `terraform_validate` hook will try to reinitialize them before running the `terraform validate` command.

     **Warning:** If you use Terraform workspaces, DO NOT use this workaround ([details](https://github.com/antonbabenko/pre-commit-terraform/issues/203#issuecomment-918791847)).
 Wait to [`force-init`](https://github.com/antonbabenko/pre-commit-terraform/issues/224) option implementation